Losing momentum in continuous-time stochastic optimisation: Introduction

 \section{Introduction}

 Machine learning and artificial intelligence play a fundamental role in modern scientific research and modern life.
 In many instances, the underlying learning process consists of solving a high-dimensional non-convex optimisation problem with respect to large-scale data.
 These problems have been approached by applicants and researchers using a large range of different algorithms.
-Methods are based on, e.g., stochastic approximation, statistical mechanics, and ideas from biological evolution.
+Methods are based on, e.g.\ stochastic approximation, statistical mechanics, and ideas from biological evolution.
 Many of these methods deviate from simply solving the optimisation problem, but are actually also used for regularisation or approximate uncertainty quantification.
-Unfortunately, many successfully employed methods are theoretically only badly understood.
+Unfortunately, many successfully employed methods are theoretically {hardly} understood.

 In this article, we investigate momentum-based stochastic optimisation methods in a contin\-uous-time framework.
-We now introduce the optimisation problem, motivate stochastic and momen\-tum-based optimisation, review past work, and summarise our contributions.
+We now introduce the optimisation problem, motivate stochastic and momen\-tum-based optimisation, review past work, and summarise our contributions { and main results}.